COVID-19 Questions | Advising Center

 How will online advising and registration happen?

+Please pay attention to add/drop deadlines and withdraw deadlines on the Academic Calendar.
 Students must be enrolled in and pass at least 12 credits to remain in good standing.
 Withdrawing from a class which results in you going below 12 credits can impact your academic status, financial aid status, VA benefits, athletic eligibility, or student visa status.
 Please consult with Academic & Career Advising before deciding to withdraw.

 I need to submit a form.
 How can I do that from home?